thomaspark/bootswatch/README.md

 **Documentation:** If you'd like to fix a typo or beef up the docs, you can fork the project, make your changes, and submit a pull request.

 **Code:** Make a fix and submit it as a pull request.
-When making changes, it's important to keep the CSS, LESS and SASS versions in sync.
-To do this, be sure to edit the LESS source files for the particular theme, then run the  tasks `grunt swatch` and `grunt convert_less` to build the CSS and SASS.
+When making changes, it's important to keep the CSS and SASS versions in sync.
+To do this, be sure to edit the SASS source files for the particular theme firsst, then run the  tasks `grunt swatch` to build the CSS.

 **Donation:** Donations are gratefully accepted via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&amp;hosted_button_id=F22JEM3Q78JC2) and [Gratipay](https://gratipay.com/bootswatch/).